MicrosoftDocs/learn-scaffolding/content-templates/intro-to/2-what-is-it.md

     Goal:
         At a high level, describe how the <product> solves the <scenario>.
+        Avoid the details of how a practitioner would actually do the work (you're not teaching them to use <product>).

     Heading:
         "How to <solve scenario>"

     Pattern:
-        1. H2 heading
+        1. H2 heading.
         2. Lead sentence that summarizes how the <product> solved the <scenario>.
-        3. Additional text as needed (typically 1-2 paragraphs total, integrate the lead sentence into the first paragraph)
+        3. Additional text as needed (typically 1-2 paragraphs total, integrate the lead sentence into the first paragraph).
-        4. Visual like an image, table, blockquote, code sample, or list (image preferred)
+        4. Visual like an image, table, blockquote, code sample, or list (image preferred).

     Example:
         Heading: "How to implement a Twitter monitor"